blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 a webservice
 on
 [127.0.0.1/9999](https://gist.github.com/hugsy/750558c5ed49c291e50dc460821e8e09#file-decoded-ps1-L814)
-so it is possible to bruteforce the first directions by generating HTTP requests and analysing the output:
+so it is possible to brute-force the first directions by generating HTTP requests and analysing the output:

 ```python